When To See A Pediatrician If Your Child Has COVID-19

 Do I need to take my child to the doctor if they have COVID-19?

 It is always a good idea to keep your child’s pediatrician updated about changes in your child’s health.
 However, a positive COVID-19 test may not necessarily warrant an immediate trip to the pediatrician.
-The caring and attentive team of pediatricians and staff at Health Services of North Texas place your child’s health and safety as a top priority and will ensure you know what warning signs to watch for that may mean your child needs immediate medical treatment or monitoring for their COVID-19-related symptoms.
+The caring and attentive team of pediatricians and staff at Health Services of North Texas places your child’s health and safety as a top priority and will ensure you know what warning signs to watch for that may mean your child needs immediate medical treatment or monitoring for their COVID-19-related symptoms.
 If your child has tested positive for COVID-19 in Denton, Wylie, or Plano and begins to experience any of the following symptoms, you should call your pediatrician at HSNT right away:

 - Abdominal pain